About Prenatal Massage

 I have heard not to get pregnancy massage during first trimester, is this true?

 The first trimester is when you are at the highest risk for miscarriage.
 Many massage practitioners prefer not to give massages at this time because they do not want to take on personal risk in the event of something happening.
 However there is no scientific proof that massage can cause miscarriage.
-If you are at high risk for miscarriage a doctors release is normally recommended.
+Always let your therapist know if you are considered a high risk pregnancy.

 Can you use essential oils during pregnancy?